Stability conditions for restrictions of vector bundles on projective surfaces: Preliminaries

 Write $c(E) = 1 + c_1(E) + c_2(E) + \cdots c_d(E) = \prod_{i=1}^d (1+\gamma_i(E))$, with $\gamma_i(E) \in A^1(X)$ for all $i$.
 Then the \emph{Chern character} of $E$ is the polynomial

 The degree $n$ term of $\ch(E)$ is denoted $\ch_n(E)$.
 We extend the definition of the Chern character (and consequently that of the slope) to the derived category $\mathcal{D}^b(X)$ via

 Note that there are finitely many terms in this sum because we are working in the bounded derived category.
-If $E^\bullet$ is an object in the derived category of $X$, we will refer to $\ch_0(E^\bullet)$ as the \emph{rank of $E^\bullet$}, though this number may be negative.
+Let $E$ be an object in the derived category of $X$, not necessarily a sheaf.
+Write $\ch(E) = (\ch_0,\ch_1,\ch_2,\dots, \ch_d)$.
+We will refer to $\ch_0$ as the \emph{rank of $E$} though this number may be negative.
 If $X$ is a surface, then define the \emph{discriminant} of $E$ to be the number

 When working with Bridgeland stability conditions it is convenient to make a slight change of coordinates.
 For any $\mathbb{Q}$-divisor $D$, define the \emph{twisted Chern character} $\ch^D = \exp(-D)\ch$.
 Explicitly,